djconnolly27/TrailBlazer/README.md

 Weather API - run the following in the command line: pip install weather-api

-Currently, you will need a Google Maps Directions API key as well as a Google Maps Geocoding API key in order to run our program.
+You will also need to get a Google Maps Directions API key as well as a Google Maps Geocoding API key and run the following in the command line: export GEOCODING_KEY = your_geocoding_key export DIRECTIONS_KEY = your_directions_key

+You can obtain a geocoding key from https://developers.google.com/maps/documentation/geocoding/intro

+You can obtain a directions key from https://developers.google.com/maps/documentation/directions/

 ### Running the Program
 Our code is broken up into several different files at the moment, including intersections.py, plot_a_route.py, weather_app.py, and map_app.py.
 Map_app.py will run plot_a_route.py as a module, but the other files run independently of one another at the moment.

-You will also need to get a directions API key and geocoding api key from google maps and run the following in the command line: export GEOCODING_KEY = your_geocoding_key export DIRECTIONS_KEY = your_directions_key

-You can obtain a geocoding key from https://developers.google.com/maps/documentation/geocoding/intro You can obtain a directions key from https://developers.google.com/maps/documentation/directions/
+To access the web app you can run weather_app.py and click the link to the web app that it returns.
+The other files are linked throughout the web app by submitting forms.